 The London St. Patrick's Day Parade starts at Piccadilly on Sunday at noon, and festivities continue till 6 p.m.
 It includes marching bands, floats, community groups, sports clubs, and street performers.
 St.Patrick's Day in London attracts more than 125,000 people drawn by the best of Irish music, song, dance, and arts.
 You will also find plenty of Irish food and activities for children.

-St. Patrick's Day in Scotland is celebrated mostly in Edinburgh and Glasgow, where festivals are held on this occasion.
+St. Patrick's Day in Scotland is celebrated mostly in Edinburgh, Glasgow, and Aberdeen, where festivals are held on this occasion.
 St Patrick's Day in Edinburgh is a great occasion to attend concerts, see Irish dancing and free showings of classic Irish films.
 Irish bars of Edinburgh are celebrating too with special events, live music, and Guinness.
 Cowgate St.Patrick's Festival in Edinburgh is a weekend-long festival that is all about fun or "craic."
 It includes nine stages in five bars in four Edinburgh famous venues: The Three Sisters, Biddy Mulligans, Espionage, and Cabaret Voltaire.

 Cardiff in Wales contributes to St.Patrick's Day celebrations with festivities in the center of the city, Paddy's Club Crawl and St.Parick's Day Festival at Bierkeller Entertainment Complex.
 It showcases all the best things about Celtic culture: music, dance and great spirit.